Respirators and dust masks don’t seem to come cheap, especially good ones. Often they can cost upwards of $3 each for a mask that only lasts 8 hours!

 How Can I Find Cheap Respirators?

 There are two main options for finding cheap respirators.
 One is to use rated respirators that are not NIOSH certified.
 For example, for general-use purposes, a KF94, FFP2 or KN95 mask will perform similarly to an N95 mask.
 However, they are often far cheaper.
-You could also consider a reusable respirator which will be cheaper in the long run.
+You could also consider a reusable mask which will be cheaper in the long run.

 Is a Reusable Respirator Cheaper?